Tortar/DynamicSampling.jl/README.md

 [![Aqua QA](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-This package implements efficient samplers which can be used to sample from (weighted) indices while being able to remove, add and sample elements from the sampler in constant time.
+This package implements efficient samplers which can be used to sample from discrete random while being able to remove, add and sample elements from the sampler in constant time.

 # Example